By Rachael Link, MS, RD

-You can easily mix hydrolyzed collagen powder or bone broth protein into your favorite drinks or add a scoop to the blender next time you’re whipping up a smoothie or shake.
-Collagen protein powder can also help ramp up the benefits of baked goods, including pancakes, cookies and muffins.
+You can easily mix hydrolyzed collagen powder or Bone Broth Brotein into your favorite drinks or add a scoop to the blender next time you’re whipping up a smoothie or shake.
+Collagen protein powder can also help ramp up the protein content and other benefits of baked goods, including pancakes, cookies and muffins.

 Keep in mind that your individual results can vary depending on a number of different factors.
 Therefore, it can be difficult to determine when you’ll start to see results after starting supplementation.

 When searching for the best collagen powder, be sure to select a high-quality supplement from a reputable retailer.
 It’s also important to check the ingredients label carefully and steer clear of products pumped full of fillers, preservatives and additives.

 Again, you should always talk to your healthcare provider before adding collagen or other supplements to your routine.

 - Collagen is a structural protein that is found throughout the body and plays a key role in several aspects of health, including by supporting a healthy gut, skin, hair, nails and joints.

 - Using a collagen supplement, whether a powder or capsules, is a simple way to increase your intake of collagen.
 There are several types and varieties available; some supplements contain a blend of different types of collagen from multiple sources (such as chicken, fish, egg shell and bovine collagen) which is an easy way to reap multiple benefits.